BackupTheBerlios/hjb-svn/trunk/docs/rst/administered-objects.rst

 Administered objects are so called because they are set up by an messaging system administrator.
 Often, the library jars supplied by a vendor will provide a custom API for gaining access to the these objects.
-However, the portable way of doing this is using to lookup the object using JNDI, which is how HJB does it.
+However, the portable way of doing this to lookup the object using JNDI, which is how HJB does it.

 Administered Objects in HJB
 +++++++++++++++++++++++++++

 At runtime in HJB, each Administered Object

-* is represented by a HTTP resource.

-* has a URL that is obtained by combining the Provider's resource name and the actual JNDI name of the object.
+* is represented by a HTTP resource whose URL the child URL obtained by combining the Provider's resource name and the actual JNDI name of the object.

 * is added to the HJB runtime by sending a HTTP POST request to the registration URL for the administered object.
 The different types administered objects have different registration URLs.
-The registration URL is a child URL of the actual objects URL.
+The registration URL is a child URL of the object's resource URL.

-* can be removed from the HJB runtime by sending a HTTP DELETE request to the object's URL.
+* can be removed from the HJB runtime by sending a HTTP DELETE request to the resource URL.

 ..
 [JMSSpec] `Java Message Service specification 1.1
   <http://java.sun.com/products/jms/docs.html>`_